-The overall package concept for the Agilent transceivers consists of three basic elements; the two optical subassemblies, an electrical subassembly and the housing as illustrated in Figure 1 and Figure 1a.
+The overall package concept for the Avago Technologies transceiver consists of three basic elements; the two optical subassemblies, an electrical subassembly, and the housing as illustrated in the block diagram in Figure 1.

-The package outline drawing and pin out are shown in Figures 2, 2a and 3.
-The details of this package outline and pin out are compliant with the multisource definition of the 1 x 9 SIP.
-The low profile of the Agilent transceiver design complies with the maximum height allowed for the duplex SC connector over the entire length of the package.
+The package outline drawing and pin out are shown in Figures 2 and 3.
+The details of this package outline and pin out are compliant with the multisource definition of the 2 x 5 DIP.
+The low profile of the Avago Technologies transceiver design complies with the maximum height allowed for the MT-RJ connector over the entire length of the package.

-The optical subassemblies utilize a high volume assembly process together with low cost lens elements which result in a cost effective building block.
+The optical subassemblies utilize a high-volume assembly process together with low-cost lens elements which result in a cost-effective building block.

-The electrical subassembly consists of a high volume multilayer printed circuit board on which the IC chips and various surface-mounted passive circuit elements are attached.
+The electrical subassembly consists of a high volume multilayer printed circuit board on which the IC and various surface-mounted passive circuit elements are attached.

-The package includes internal shields for the electrical and optical subassemblies to ensure low EMI emissions and high immunity to external EMI fields.
+The receiver section includes an internal shield for the electrical and optical subassemblies to ensure high immunity to external EMI fields.

-The outer housing including the duplex SC connector or the duplex ST ports is molded of filled nonconductive plastic to provide mechanical strength and electrical isolation.
-The solder posts of the Agilent design are isolated from the circuit design of the transceiver and do not require connection to a ground plane on the circuit board.
+The outer housing including the MT-RJ ports is molded of filled nonconductive plastic to provide mechanical strength and electrical isolation.
+The solder posts of the Avago Technologies design are isolated from the internal circuit of the transceiver.

-The transceiver is attached to a printed circuit board with the nine signal pins and the two solder posts which exit the bottom of the housing.
-The two solder posts provide the primary mechanical strength to withstand the loads imposed on the transceiver by mating with duplex or simplex SC or ST connectored fiber cables.
+The transceiver is attached to a printed circuit board with the ten signal pins and the two solder posts which exit the bottom of the housing.
+The two solder posts provide the primary mechanical strength to withstand the loads imposed on the transceiver by mating with the MT-RJ connectored fiber cables.

 Figure 1.
-SC Connector Block Diagram
+Block Diagram.